OlivierLD/raspberry-coffee/NMEA-multiplexer/getstarted.md

 # Get started, from scratch, fast.

 The first thing to do is to get the code and compile it, so it can be executed.
 Then we will get some NMEA Data - from a USB GPS for example.
-If we can read that stream, this is good.
+If we can read that stream, then we're good to move on.

 ## Get the code, compile it
 #### Pre-requisites